AlexandreResende/authentication-service/README.md

 - remove scope from user - DONE
 - add scopes on token generation - DONE
 - refresh the access token - /refresh endpoint
-- add input validation (add scopes - DONE/ remove scopes)
+- add input validation - create validator class  that will receive the input and a Joi schema to be processed

 - revoke refresh token
   - this will be implemented by adding a sessionId inside the jwt access and refresh token.
 This way if the user's token